 1. List Your Website on Google My Business, Bing, and Yahoo Local

 Four out of five consumers conduct research about local businesses through search engines, according to a research study by Google.
 That means when they research a product or service, they turn to their smartphones first.
 Smartphones let them research not only business listings but also reviews and recommendations from friends, family, and neighbors.
 If your business does not appear on the search engines, you are missing out on a huge piece of your potential audience.
 You need to enlist the services of Top SEO Companies so you can stay ahead of the game and ahead of your competition in the search engine rankings.
 It is very essential for you to be thorough.
 It’s important to include such basic details as your physical address, hours of operation, and contact information to help potential customers get in touch.
+Besides, you can use local rank checker tool to get accurate local rankings.

 Google My Business is certainly the most important of the three most popular search engines.
 Google is the highest-performing search engine and offers businesses a lot of features.
 By registering, your business will appear on the local map online, directing customers to your shop.
 You have the added benefit of boosting your SEO.
 Google gives higher rankings to those sites registered with them because it means you are a verified business.
 Also, you can use Google Analytic tools to track your website traffic and even add a printable coupon right to your listing.